Self-Service Solutions

 Silent failures

 Customers who hit a wrong help center article and give up without opening a ticket are counted neither as self-service successes nor as support contacts.
 They are invisible.
-A company with a broken help center and no ticket form on its website can show a high "self-service rate" simply because dissatisfied customers have no easy path to complain.
-According to Forrester research, 53% of customers abandon a support interaction if they cannot find an answer quickly.
-If those customers have no second option, they do not appear in your support data at all.
+A company with a broken help center and no easy path to submit a ticket can show a high self-service rate simply because dissatisfied customers have no second option.

 The signal to watch alongside self-service rate: customer satisfaction scores, renewal rates, and churn.
 A self-service rate that improves while satisfaction scores decline is a strong indicator that customers are failing silently rather than succeeding genuinely.